 What should I do after getting a snoring device?

-How do I maintain and care for my anti snore mouth guard?
+How do I maintain and care for my anti-snoring mouth guard?

-One of the most important things to do with your mouthguard is to keep it away from animals that like to chew things.
+One of the most important things is to keep your snoring device away from animals that like to chew things.
 Dogs are well known for using snore mouthpieces for chew toys.
 Keep your device in a protective container away from pets.

-There are some special cleaning fluids which can be purchased to clean your device.
-Simply using water with a gentle tooth brush will keep particles off of the device and help to prevent fungus and bacteria from growing on the device.
+There are special cleaning fluids that can be purchased to clean your device.
+Simply using water with a gentle toothbrush will keep particles off of the device and help to prevent fungus and bacteria from growing on the device.

 What if snoring persists while using the snore device?

-Using a stop snore guard does not guarantee that snoring will stop.
-Although these options work for many, they do not work for all.
-Additionally, what might work on Year 1 may not work on Year 2.
-If you find yourself continuing to snore with the device, make sure that you are using the device correctly.
+- Device Use: Make sure that you are using the device correctly.
 Make sure that the lower jaw is moving forward relative to the upper jaw with the device in place.
-Your device may allow for adjustment in order to optimize snore reduction.
+Your snoring device may allow for adjustment in order to optimize snore reduction.
 Do not exceed the stated adjustment instructions.

-Often snoring will get worse with weight gain.
-If you gain 5 or 10 pounds, or more, your device may not be as effective.
+- Weight Gain: Often snoring will get worse with weight gain.
+If you gain 5 to 10 pounds (or more), your device may not be as effective.
 Losing some weight might certainly improve sleep breathing status.
-There is much data that shows a correlation between weight and snoring, and weight and sleep apnea.
+There is much data that shows a correlation between weight and snoring, as well as weight and sleep apnea.

-Snoring often is also worse in the supine or back position.
-Sleeping on your side may help to reduce or help end snoring.
+- Sleeping Position: Snoring often is also worse in the supine or back position.
+Sleeping on your side may help to reduce snoring.

-What are the complications of some of the best snoring solutions?
+What are the complications of some of the snoring solutions?